olgamurashova/olgamurashova/README.md

 ### Hi there 👋

 My name is Olga Murashova-Dreyfus.
 I am a data engineer based in New York City.
+I have BA in English Studies.
 My interests lie in data engineering, software development and data analysis.
 I am currently looking for junior level opportunities in data engineering and data analysis.

  ---